pypiserver/pypiserver/README.rst

     The following additional options can be specified with -U:

       -x
-        execute the pip commands instead of only showing them
+        execute the pip commands instead of only showing them.

       -d DOWNLOAD_DIRECTORY
         download package updates to this directory.
 The default is to use